m0thman70/Helios/README.md

 `./atto`

 and boom you got atto compiled

-also atto does not have the capability to create files, please use `touch`

 if you wanna insall, instead of `cargo build` do `cargo install --path <path>`